 Leveraging the thought of leaving a legacy after death

-If this is all difficult to process, then go ahead and use it to your advantage.
+If all of this is hard to wrap your head around, then use the concept of legacy to your advantage.

-Instead, pursue things for the right reasons, and you can better sleep at night.
-And maybe, you may even become more productive in your work.
+Instead, pursue things for the right reasons, and you’ll sleep better at night.
+Who knows, you might even be more productive in your work.

-What’s your perspective on leaving a legacy after death?
+So, what’s your take on leaving a legacy after death?